Andy Williams discography: Columbia singles (1961–1981)

+Curb singles (1991)

 Holiday 100 chart entries

 Since many radio stations in the US adopt a format change to Christmas music each December, many holiday hits have an annual spike in popularity during the last few weeks of the year and are retired once the season is over.
 In December 2011, Billboard began a Holiday 100 chart to "rank the top holiday hits of all eras using the same methodology as the Hot 100, blending streaming, airplay, and sales data."
 A handful of Williams recordings have made appearances on the Holiday 100 and are noted below according to the holiday season in which they charted there.

 "It's the Most Wonderful Time of the Year"

 The list of the "Top 10 Holiday Songs (Since 2001)" that was published by Billboard in 2009 ranked "It’s the Most Wonderful Time of the Year" at number five, and on the 2010 countdown of holiday songs receiving the most radio airplay as determined by the American Society of Composers, Authors and Publishers (ASCAP) the Williams classic came in at number four.
 In addition to its annual appearance on the Holiday 100, the original recording has also begun to show up on the pop singles charts for other countries and gave Williams his first top 10 pop hit in the US since 1971's "(Where Do I Begin) Love Story" when it reached number 10 on the Hot 100 in 2018.
 It also received Silver certification in the UK in 2016 and Gold certification there two years later.
 In 2019, it received Platinum certification and in 2022, double platinum.
-In December 2021 it received Platinum certification from ARIA in Australia.
+In December 2024 it received double Platinum certification from ARIA in Australia.